 No matter how much experience we may gather in life, we can never in life get the dimension of experience that the imagination gives us….
 In ordinary experience we’re all in the position of a dog in a library, surrounded by a world of meaning in plain sight that we don’t even know is there.

 …the imaginative world and the world around us are different worlds, and… the imaginative world is more important… this ideal world that our imaginations develop inside us looks like a dream that came out of nowhere, and has no reality except what we put into it.
 But it isn’t.
 It’s the real world, the real form of human society hidden behind the one we see.

-What are we supposed to do then with this new polarized understanding of our culture?
+What are we supposed to do then with this new retrograde instinctive and polarized understanding of our culture?
 To quote Jordan Peterson “Taking the easy way out or telling the truth – those are not merely two different choices.
 They are different pathways through life.
 They are utterly different ways of existing.”
 And to quote me: “I’m doing the best I can to fight my little fight, and when I have energy left over I try to see if I can help somebody else” … never mind their gender, IQ, sexual preference, greed, race, or beliefs.

 I just don’t think we’ve helped ourselves much by politicizing academia and institutionalizing anger in the broader world.
 What do I think we want?
 That comforting and satisfying even-handed decent human experience happens to us as we struggle against bad spirits inside and outside ourselves and eventually against getting old and sick and dying.
 Just give us “every little once in awhile” experience of love.